-

 International students

-If you are an international student, please get in touch with our International team who will be able to advise on entry criteria and admissions processes for this course.
+If you are an international student, please get in touch with our International team who will be able to advise on entry criteria for this course.
 Email international@newman.ac.uk or telephone +441218160449.

 Please note that courses with a professional placement are not available to International students.